Home » Culture » Nit de Sant Joan: Catalonia’s most magical night

 ⚠️ Important!

 As mentioned before, the 24th of June is a bank holiday.
-Therefore, you may find many shops and restaurants closed on this date.
-If you’re travelling and have a place you want to go in mind, it’s always a good idea to check in advance if they’re open or not.
+Therefore, many shops and restaurants may close on this date.
+If you’re travelling and have a specific place in mind, it’s always a good idea to check in advance if they’re open.

 Fireworks in Barcelona during the Nit de Sant Joan